mkuell/github.io/README.md

 https://vimeo.com/jetpak
 https://www.instagram.com/michael_kuell/

+## Setup

+Install dependencies with `npm install` before running tests or building the site.
+After installation, use `npm run build` to generate production assets and run `npm test` to validate HTML.

 ## Development

 Run `npm run build` to generate minified assets used in production.
 To check performance and accessibility metrics locally ensure Chrome is installed and start a server then run `npm run audit`.